 “Make sure to focus your shampoo on cleansing your root and not on the middle to ends of the hair as this will strip your color over time,” celebrity hairstylist Sarah Potempa wrote in an email.

 - 7. The color of your conditioner matters.

 Conditioner is equally as important as shampoo in the hair-washing process.
 And many of the same rules apply for color-treated hair.
 Similarly, it matters not just what you apply, but how you apply it.

 “When using color conditioners, make sure to wring the hair out well and apply the conditioners evenly in small sections in order to thoroughly saturate the hair.
-Let it sit per the manufacturer’s instructions before rinsing,” said hairstylist Christopher Pierce of Andy LeCompte Salon in West Hollywood, whose clients include Sarah Michelle Gellar.
+Let it sit per the manufacturer’s instructions before rinsing,” said hairstylist Christopher Pierce of Andy LeCompte Salon in West Hollywood.

-Colorist and salon owner Chelsey Pickthorn recommends Davines Alchemic Conditioners, which comes in six different shades so that you can pick the color most similar to the lightest tones in your hair.
+Colorist and salon owner Chelsey Pickthorn recommends Davines Alchemic Conditioners.
+This conditioner comes in six different shades so that you can pick the color most similar to the lightest tones in your hair.

-Hazan is a fan of using a conditioning treatment once or twice a week, as it adds moisture back into the hair.
-Stylists continuously say that one of the biggest culprits of faded color is when hair becomes dry.
+Hazan is a fan of using a conditioning treatment once or twice a week, as it adds moisture back into hair.
+Stylists, like Hazan, often say that one of the biggest culprits of faded color is when hair becomes dry.
 An at-home conditioning treatment can help you keep hair healthy without heading to the salon.

 Yes, it’s true that you're damaging your hair every time you turn on your blow dryer or use that curling iron.
 We’re sorry to be the bearer of bad news.